 [Section 65 amended by No. 59 of 1995 s.
 72.]

-66. Remuneration of auditor
+66. Auditors’ remuneration

 Subject to the other provisions of this Division, the reasonable fees and expenses of an auditor for an audit under this Division shall be payable by the settlement agent.

-67. Settlement agents having no accounts to audit
+67. Settlement agents with no accounts to audit

 A settlement agent who holds a current triennial certificate but who, in the course of his business has in any year neither received nor held any money for or on behalf of any other person shall be deemed to have complied with this Division if within the period of 3 months after the end of that year he makes a statutory declaration to that effect and delivers it to the Commissioner.